 The Charging Bull is located on a pedestrian island at the end of Broadway in Lower Manhattan.
-For directions from your starting point to the Bull you can use his Use this Google map for exact directions.
+For directions from your starting point to the Bull, you can use this Google map for exact directions.

 If you are planning on taking a hop-on, hop-off bus tour, most have a stop a block away from the Charging Bull at Battery Park.
 Read our comparison post on New York City bus tours.

 TIP: If you are new to riding the subway, check out our Navigating the New York Subway: A Beginner’s Guide.
 We promise you will be glad you took a look at it!